 A tight right-hand turn 1.9 kilometres before the line leads to a 700 metres drop, while the finale is rounded out by a 600 metres kick-up at 4% before the last 200 metres are on the flat.

 Chartres, a town with one of the best preserved Gothic cathedrals in Europe, hosted the Tour de France twice.
 In 2012, Bradley Wiggins was in a class of his own winning the ITT to Chartres ahead of his lieutenant Chris Froome, while Stuart O’Grady won a stage in Chartres in the 2004 Tour de France.

 Who’s next?
 Most likely a sprinter.

-The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the last of the two intermediate sprints (at kilometre 168 and at kilometre 200) comes with 3, 2 and 1 seconds.
+The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the first intermediate sprint (at kilometre 168) is for green jersey points and the second (at kilometre 200) for time bonuses of 3, 2 and 1 seconds.

 Tour de France 2018 stage 7: Route maps, height profiles, and more